markgw/uh-nlp19/docs/day4/index.md

 ````

-## Exercise 2: Extending the grammar

-Add some more rules to your grammar so that it can
+ * Add some more rules to your grammar so that it can
    also generate the sentence:

    *"the guild bought one ancillary company ."*

-Check that the new, extended grammar can be loaded
+ * Check that the new, extended grammar can be loaded
    and that it covers the new sentence as well as the old
    ones.
  * **Submit the additional rules you needed to add**